 If you’ve ever wondered why you’re not losing weight even though you’re eating “right,” it could be because you’re not eating the right diet for you.
 This makes sense when you consider that people come in all shapes and sizes, and from different cultural backgrounds.
 How could we all follow the exact same eating strategies and still have success?
 The concept that there are different ideal eating strategies for different people is the basis behind the Hunter/Farmer diet solution developed by Mark Liponis, M.D., corporate medical director at Canyon Ranch in Lenox, Mass.
 The idea is backed up by an emerging field of research called nutrigenetics, which looks at how a person’s genes affect their metabolism and their risk for weight-related diseases.

 What researchers are learning is that some of us are predisposed to metabolize fat better (Dr. Liponis calls these people Hunters), while others can easily use grains for energy (these are Dr. Liponis’s Farmers).
 The metabolism of Hunters resembles that of our hunter/gatherer ancestors, who lived before farming was developed.
 This group has trouble efficiently metabolizing grains, and should therefore stick mainly to a low-carbohydrate strategy.
 Farmers have the opposite issue—they gain weight if they eat too much fat, so they should follow a primarily low-fat plan that emphasizes whole grains.

 Following an eating strategy that fits your metabolism, whether it’s Hunter or Farmer, will help change the way you think about food and about diets in general, and it might even give you the weight-loss success you’ve been looking for.
-You can take this quiz, created by Dr. Liponis, to figure out your metabolic type.
 Once you know if you’re a Hunter or a Farmer (or somewhere in between), you’ll be able to choose an eating plan that’s geared mostly toward the foods that are right for you.
 The great thing about this solution is that it emphasizes focusing mainly on your ideal foods, without asking you to give any food up completely.
 Think moderation, not deprivation.

 These recipes from the Canyon Ranch kitchen can provide direction and inspiration for dishes that fit your metabolism: